2025 Round Up

 Safety:

 Ketamine therapy is not for everyone.
-I have seen it effective for treatment-resistant depression and obsessive-compulsive disorder.
+I’ve seen it effective for treatment-resistant Depression and Obsessive-Compulsive Disorder.
 Manic or hypomanic states, personality disorders, and/or a history of psychosis contraindicate ketamine.
 Ketamine involves altered states of consciousness that can increase client vulnerability and projection.
-I’ve heard of misuses.
+There are misuses.
 For the safety of everyone:

 • I follow best practices in the field (from my clinical training as well as the Big Tent community and the Jules Evans substack)

-• medicine meetings are videotaped and securely stored according to HIPAA protocols
+• medicine meetings are videotaped

 • I do not touch clients